 Please Note: Dropping one class does not translate into withdrawal from the College.
 The Add/Drop forms are accepted during the first week of each term by the Registrar's Office.
 If you are dropping all of your classes, you must file the Withdrawal or Leave of Absence form.

 All deposits (admission deposits, housing deposits, etc.) are NON-REFUNDABLE, including travel deposits, unless the course is cancelled.
-Exceptions due to emergencies must be made, in writing, and submitted to the Business Office.
+Exceptions due to emergencies must be made, in writing, and submitted to the Business Office at [email protected].
 Petitions under these circumstances will be considered after all expenses have been paid.
 Graduate and professional student deposits are also NON-REFUNDABLE.

-Saint Mary's College may impose late fees on any outstanding balances.
+Saint Mary's College imposes late fees on any outstanding balances.
+Late fees run from $25 to $50 per month.
 SMC reserves the right to demand payment, in full, for subsequent terms of enrollment prior to the beginning of each term.
-Late Registration fees may also be assessed for students registering outside of the scheduled time periods or students who are dropped and re-enrolling with instructor permission.
-Late registration fees are typically between $100-$200 depending on the program of enrollment.
+In addition to late payment fees, late registration fees may also be assessed for students registering outside of the scheduled time periods or students who are dropped and re-enrolling with instructor permission.
+Late registration fees are typically between $100-$200 depending on the program of enrollment (more details below).

 Collection Agency Fees

-Students understand and accept that if they fail to pay their bill or any monies due and owing to Saint Mary's College of California by the due date and they fail to make acceptable payment arrangement to bring their account current, Saint Mary's College of California may refer the delinquent account to a collection agency.
+Students understand and accept that if they fail to pay their bill or any monies due and owing to Saint Mary's College of California by the due date and they fail to make acceptable payment arrangement to bring their account current after multiple efforts have been made, Saint Mary's College of California may refer the delinquent account to a collection agency.
 The student is responsible for paying the collection agency fee which may be based on a percentage at a maximum of 33% together with all costs and expenses, including reasonable attorney's fees necessary for the collection of their delinquent account.
 Furthermore, delinquent accounts may be reported to one or more of the national credit bureaus.

 Returned Check Policy